 - John Green

-Do you want to recommend something to me?
-Let me know on Twitter!
+Do you want to recommend a book?
+Let us know on Twitter!

 Seerah means biography, and is generally used to mean the stories and information about the life of our Prophet, may Allah bestow peace and blessings upon him.
 Why should we learn seerah?
 Learning seerah means learning Islamic history, our history- as Muslims.
 There is so much to learn from the lives of the Prophet, may Allah bestow peace and blessings upon him, and the early Muslims.